MarcKletz/OMR-MeasureRecognition/README.md

 # About this repo

-All data required for this github project can be downloaded by using the provided DaterLoader script.
+All data required for this GitHub project can be downloaded by using the provided DaterLoader script.
 Simply calling:
 ```
 DataLoader().download_datasets(root_dir)